 \begin{df} Let $\langle \text{ }, \text{ } \rangle \colon \Lambda \times \Lambda \rightarrow \mathbb{Z}$ be an inner product given by $\langle s_{\iota}, s_{\kappa} \rangle = \delta_{\iota, \kappa}$ for all partitions $\iota$ and $\kappa$, where $\delta_{\iota, \kappa}$ denotes the Kronecker delta. \end{df}

 Thus, if $f$ is a symmetric function, there exists a unique expression for $f$ as a linear combination of Schur functions, and the coefficients are given by the inner product: $f = \sum_{\kappa} \langle f, s_{\kappa} \rangle s_{\kappa}$.
 We refer to the sum as the \textit{expansion} of $f$ on the Schur basis, and to the inner products $\langle f, s_{\kappa} \rangle$ as the \textit{expansion coefficients}.
-The Littlewood--Richardson rule is a combinatorial description for the expansion coefficients of a product of a Schur functions.